Essent Group (ESNT)

 5. Revenue Growth

-Insurance companies generate revenue three ways.
-The first is the core insurance business itself, represented in the income statement as premiums earned.
-The second source is investment income from investing the “float” (premiums collected but not yet paid out as claims) in assets such as fixed-income assets and equities.
-The third is fees from policy administration, annuities, and other value-added services.
-Over the last five years, Essent Group grew its revenue at a mediocre 6.2% compounded annual growth rate.
-This was below our standard for the insurance sector and is a poor baseline for our analysis.
+Insurers earn revenue three ways.
+The core insurance business itself, often called underwriting and represented in the income statement as premiums earned, is one way.
+Investment income from investing the “float” (premiums collected upfront not yet paid out as claims) in assets such as fixed-income assets and equities is the second way.
+Fees from various sources such as policy administration, annuities, or other value-added services is the third.
+Unfortunately, Essent Group’s 5.7% annualized revenue growth over the last five years was tepid.
+This was below our standard for the insurance sector and is a tough starting point for our analysis.

 Net premiums earned commands greater market attention due to its reliability and consistency, whereas investment and fee income are often seen as more volatile revenue streams that fluctuate with market conditions.